Yandex Cloud

 Warning

-If the database stores custom procedures, grant the database owner the SHOW ROUTINE administrative privilege to perform a logical dump.
+If your database contains user-defined stored procedures, grant the database owner the SHOW ROUTINE administrative privilege to perform a logical dump.

-1. Request the current position of the binary log to make sure that restoring the logical dump is consistent:
+1. Get the current binary log position to ensure consistency when restoring the logical dump:

 SHOW MASTER STATUS;